SBA HUBZone Employee Requirements 13 CFR 126.103

 When applying for initial certification, the Area Office will assess your company’s payroll records for the most recent and completed pay periods for the four-week period immediately prior to the date of application or date of HUBZone recertification.
 There is no one-size-fits-all.
 The SBA approaches its analysis of deciding who meets the definition of a HUBZone employee.
 For example, the SBA uses criteria used by the Internal Revenue Service (IRS) for Federal income tax purposes and the factors set forth in SBA’s Size Policy Statement No. 1 (51 FR 6099, February 20, 1986).

-Why is the HUBZone Employee Requirement Important?
+Why is the HUBZone Employee Requirements Important?

-The HUBZone requirements for employees are important for at least a couple reasons.
+The HUBZone employee requirements are important for at least a couple reasons.
 First, the Department of Justice is seeking our small businesses that are receiving federal government contracts but not complying with the SBA regulations.
 Those companies often end up being investigated and charged with fraud against the United States.
 Second, if your competition challenges you as the awardee with HUBZone violations, you can lose a very lucrative contract in a small business status protest.

 HUBZone Application:: Who Meets the HUBZone Employee Definition By Statute?